The Prevent Duty – Training for Leaders

 This one-day workshop is to bring participants up to date on the latest developments in terms of PREVENT and provide a platform to review the strategies they currently have in place, how and where these could be improved.

-For Whom
+For Whom?

-this workshop is for all managers, leaders and quality assurance staff who are involved with teaching and training or lead staff who support young people, children, vulnerable adults and their parents/carers.
+This training course is for all managers, leaders and quality assurance staff who are involved with teaching and training or lead staff who support young people, children, vulnerable adults and their parents/carers.

 Content can be aligned to other staff and situations including: